FINRAOS/DataGenerator/docs/proposals/calendar.md

  1. openTime (hh:mm:ss)
  1. closeTime (hh:mm:ss)

-Using the calendar, we should be able to support the following equvalence classes:
+Using the trade calendar, we should be able to support the following equvalence classes:
  1. all days/weekdays/weekends within a range of dates
  2. all days/weekdays/weekends within a range of dates excluding holidays
  3. all holidays within a range of dates excluding weekdays/weekends
  4. other combinations of the above
  5. all date/times between openTime and closeTime

-Using the trade calendar table, we should be able to support the following equivalence classes:
+Using the trade calendar, we should be able to support the following equivalence classes:
  1. all days and times within a range of dates
  2. all business days and times within a range of dates
   * business day: weekday && ! holiday && time >= openTime && time <= closeTime)

-We will need positve and negative generators.
-Both should take into account:
+For all stages, we will need positve and negative generators.
+Both should take into account scenarios such as:
- 1. If a range of weekdays is specified, a weekends within the range is a negative case.
+ 1. If a range of weekdays is specified, a weekends within the range are negative cases.
  2. Is a range of business days is specified
   3. weekends and holidays within the range are negative test cases
   4. times before openTime and after closeTime are negative test cases